 The HONEY Token

-The HONEY token is built on top of Solana and it is the center of the Hivemapper ecosystem.
+The HONEY token is built on the Solana network and is the center of the Hivemapper ecosystem.
 Only 40%, less than half of the tokens go to the drivers and map contributors.
 The tokenomics look like this:

 More info: